Envirometrix/PredictiveSoilMapping/main.md

 Advances are being made in developing new covariates that provide improved proxies for describing parent material (p).
-Perhaps the best known of these, and the most directly relevant, is airborne gamma ray spectroscopy.
+Perhaps the best known of these, and the most directly relevant, is airborne gamma ray spectroscopy (@WilfordAGSO1997, @VascarraRosselEJSS2007).
 This sensor can provide very direct and interpretable information from which inferences can be made about both the mineralogy and the texture of the top few centimeters of the land surface.
 A number of countries (e.g. Australia, Uganda, Ireland) already possess complete,